OSGeo/gdal/gdal/doc/source/programs/gdalcompare.rst

     The file being compared to the golden file, referred to as the new file.

-Note that the :program:`gdalcompare.py` script can also be called as a library from python code though it is not typically in the python path for including.
+Note that the :program:`gdalcompare.py` script (like all the other scripts) can also be called as a library from python code: `from osgeo_utils import gdalcompare`.
 The primary entry point is `gdalcompare.compare()` which takes a golden `gdal.Dataset` and a new `gdal.Dataset` as arguments and returns a difference count (excluding the binary comparison).
 The